zhanymkanov/fastapi-best-practices/README.md

 ## Async Routes
 FastAPI is an async framework, in the first place.
 It is designed to work with async I/O operations and that is the reason it is so fast.

 However, FastAPI doesn't restrict you to use only `async` routes, and the developer can use `sync` routes as well (with a price).
+This might confuse beginner developers into believing that they are the same, but they are not.

 ### I/O Intensive Tasks
 Under the hood, FastAPI can [effectively handle](https://fastapi.tiangolo.com/async/#path-operation-functions) both async and sync I/O operations.